 WordPress, meanwhile, is a different beast entirely.

 WordPress is an open-source – or self-hosted – CMS (Content Management System).
-This is different to a website builder because it means you have full responsibility for coding, and for sourcing a host for your website.
+This is different from a website builder because it means you have full responsibility for coding, and for sourcing a host for your website.
 A host is what holds your website on the internet, like a rental space.
 We recommend using Bluehost – it’s our top-rated WordPress host, and it’s been recommended by WordPress itself.

 Building a website should be easy.
 This way, anyone can build a website and have something to be proud of online.
 So let’s take a look at the learning curve for each platform.